geabraham/And_I_take_a_screenshot/doc/installation.md

 ```

 Note:
-1) deploy_env.source_gitref should be master in production.
+1) deploy_env.source_gitref should be a tag in production.
 2) application_env.domain should be the domain selected in the ELB.